Identity Observation Operators#

 Create an identity observation operator from a simulation model.

 Class implementing identity observation operator.
 This is added for compatibility.
-All functions/methods return a copy of the states passed as arguments
+All functions/methods return a copy of the states passed as arguments.

-class IdentityConfigs(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', model=None)[source]#
+class IdentityConfigs(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', design=None, model=None)[source]#

 Bases: ObservationOperatorConfigs